pawiromitchel/pawiromitchel.com/docs/general/getting-a-remote-job.md

 They'll also ask you for a desired salary, so keep this in mind.
 Research what the average pay is for the position you're applying for.
 [Average pay of a Software Engineer](https://letmegooglethat.com/?q=average+pay+as+a+software+engineer)

-## Getting paid :moneybag:
+## Getting paid
 How will you get the money?
-Excellent question :laugh:
+Excellent question :laughing:
 I use these platforms:

 - [Payoneer](http://share.payoneer.com/nav/fQlm0pv7pQ7q4NRC_SLkwPXWJVe1murssnn1-imwpN5SO-vDQFCbzJYOJg5iq4YoBF-rXR3zsYKx2r5LnxgF9g2)